uber/Cadence-Docs/src/docs/03-concepts/03-events.md

 ## Event Aggregation and Correlation

 Cadence is not a replacement for generic stream processing engines like Apache Flink or Apache Spark.
 But in certain scenarios it is a better fit.
-For example, when all :event:events: that should be aggregated and correlated are always applied to to some business entity with a clear ID.
+For example, when all :event:events: that should be aggregated and correlated are always applied to some business entity with a clear ID.
 And then when a certain condition is met, actions should be executed.

 The main limitation is that a single Cadence :workflow: has a pretty limited throughput, while the number of :workflow:workflows: is practically unlimited.
 So if you need to aggregate :event:events: per customer, and your application has 100 million customers and each customer doesn't generate more than 20 :event:events: per second, then Cadence would work fine.
 But if you want to aggregate all :event:events: for US customers then the rate of these :event:events: would be beyond the single :workflow: capacity.